-There are three 50-minute lectures (M, T, R) and one 50-minute discussion section (W) per week.
-As valuable as lectures may be, you will have much more to gain by doing the assigned reading and problem sets BEFORE the lecture.
+There are two 75-minute lectures (T, R) and two 50-minute discussion sections (M, W) per week.
+As valuable as lectures may be, you will gain much more by completing assigned reading and problem sets BEFORE the lecture.
 By coming to lecture prepared, you will be able to fill in any remaining gaps, and can ask questions to better comprehend the material.
 I cannot overstate how much more useful the lectures will be if you come into the room well prepared, and even better, with questions for me and your fellow classmates.
 The three keys to success in physical chemistry are reading the text, solving as many problems as possible, and asking questions!
 Ask me questions about the material in class and office hours and ask your classmates questions.
+Furthermore, use the twitter site to ask me and your classmates questions or for clarification.